interstellar/starlight/starlight/doc/Protocol.md

 If it sees this transaction succeed, it checks the new sequence number of `EscrowAccount`.
-If it is lower than the sequence number to which the channel's `CurrentRatchetTx` would bump the `EscrowAccount`'s sequence number, the agent submits the channel's `CurrentRatchetTx` and transitions the channel to an [AwaitingRatchet](#awaitingratchet) state.
+If it is lower than the sequence number to which the channel’s `CurrentRatchetTx` would bump the `EscrowAccount`’s sequence number, the agent submits the channel’s `CurrentRatchetTx` and transitions the channel to an [AwaitingRatchet](#awaitingratchet) state.